hhd-dev/hhd/readme.md

 `83-hhd.rules` to remove that rule.
 The gyro will freeze and will be unusable after that.

-### Touchpad right click does not work in desktop
+### Touchpad Behavior is different after install/is not part of dualsense
-HHD remaps the touchpad of the Legion Go to the PS5 touchpad.
-The PlayStation driver does not support right clicking.
-Switch to d-input to enable the touchpad when you're in the desktop.
-You can also disable touchpad emulation in the config or use evdev emulation which does not use the touchpad.
+By default, in the Legion Go the handheld daemon uses a virtual touchpad with proper left/right clicks, which work in gamescope.
+If you use your device outside gamescope and find this problematic, switch `Touchpad Emulation` to `Disabled`.
+If you want to use your touchpad for steam input, set the option to `Controller` and use the `Right Touchpad` under steam.

 ### HandyGCCS
 HHD replicates all functionality of HandyGCCS for the Legion Go, so it is not